 Taxpayers are allowed a credit for the current year, as well as a 10-year carryover, for a total of 11 years to utilize the credit.

 Donations must be certified by the Department of Natural Resources to receive the tax credit.
 Beginning in 2013, appraisals must be submitted with the application and approved by the State Properties Commission.
-An appraisal fee up to $5,000 may be assessed.
+An appraisal fee of $5,000 must accompany the application.